Everything Landlords Should Know About Credit Card Chargebacks

 Less than .05% of all transactions in Innago in the last year experienced a credit card chargeback, so chances are you’ll never even see one.

 And most of those were due to ill-informed parents on student housing transactions – an easily resolved dispute.
 The upside of permitting your tenants to pay with a credit card far outweighs the risk.
-That being said, understanding the chargeback process and preparing yourself for the unlikely event that that a chargeback does occur will give you piece of mind as you begin to accept payments online.
+That being said, understanding the chargeback process and preparing yourself for the unlikely event that that a chargeback does occur will give you piece of mind as you begin to collect rent online.